Chico Xavier: Lawsuit from the widow of Humberto de Campos

-During 1930, the publishing of the romances attributed to Emmanuel and the book Brasil, Coração do Mundo, Pátria do Evangelho, attributed to the spirit of Humberto de Campos were highlighted; in which the story of Brazil is interpreted in a mythical and theological way.
-As consequence; the last book mentioned here brought him a lawsuit from the widow of Humberto de Campos, who pleaded for the psychographed books copyrights, in case the legitimacy of the famous author from Maranhão (A state of Brazil) was proven.
+During 1930s, the publishing of the romances attributed to Emmanuel and the book Brasil, Coração do Mundo, Pátria do Evangelho, attributed to the spirit of Humberto de Campos, were highlighted; in which the story of Brazil is interpreted in a mythical and theological way.
+As a consequence, the last book mentioned here brought him a lawsuit from the widow of Humberto de Campos, who pleaded for the psychographed books copyrights, in case the legitimacy of the famous author from Maranhão (A state of Brazil) was proven.

-The medium's defense was supported by FEB, further resulting in the classic A Psicografia Perante os Tribunais, (the psychography in the view of court) written by the lawyer Miguel Timponi. along the trial; the judge decided that books copyrights refer to books recognized while the author is alive; since it would be impossible for the court to prove the existence of mediunity.
-Even so; in order to avoid problems in the future, the spiritual writer's name was substituted by the nickname "Irmão X" (Brother X).
+The medium's defense was supported by the FEB, further resulting in the classic A Psicografia Perante os Tribunais, (the psychography in the view of court) written by the lawyer Miguel Timponi. along the trial, the judge decided that book copyrights refer to books recognized while the author is alive; since it would be impossible for the court to prove the existence of mediunity.
+Even so, in order to avoid problems in the future, the spiritual writer's name was substituted by the nickname "Irmão X" (Brother X).

-At that time, Francisco was hired by the federal public service, as a helper at Ministério da Agricultura (Ministry of Agriculture).
-It is important to highlight that; along his career as a public worker; there is no record of any absence from work.
+At that time, Francisco was hired by the federal public service as a helper at the Ministério da Agricultura (Ministry of Agriculture).
+It is important to highlight that, throughout his career as a public worker, there is no record of any absence from work.

 Nosso Lar

-In 1943, one of the most popular books in Brazilian spiritist literature was published, the novel titled Nosso Lar, the best seller and most disclosed from the medium's extensive psychographic writings; which became a movie of the same name in 2010.
+In 1943, one of the most popular books in Brazilian spiritist literature was published, the novel titled Nosso Lar, the best seller and most disclosed from the medium's extensive psychographic writings, which became a movie of the same name in 2010.

 This is the first book from a series whose authorship is attributed to the spirit of André Luis.
-During that time, the fame of Chico Xavier (Francisco's nickname) was increasing, more and more people looked for him in search of healing and messages, transforming the small town of Pedro Leopoldo into an informal center of pilgrimage.
-Francisco's former boss José Felizardo died very poor, the medium then, strived to get him a decent funeral; he went on around the town asking for donations; knocking on every one's door to collect money for the burial.
+During that time, the fame of Chico Xavier (Francisco's nickname) was increasing, and more and more people looked for him in search of healing and messages, transforming the small town of Pedro Leopoldo into an informal centre of pilgrimage.
+Francisco's former boss José Felizardo died very poor, the medium then strived to get him a decent funeral.
+He went around the town asking for donations, knocking on everyone's door to collect money for the burial.
 According to Francisco's biographer Ubiratan Machado, "...even a blind homeless man donated the donations he had collected that day".
 (MACHADO, 1996:53).

-The case Amauri Pena
+The Amauri Pena Case

-In 1958, the Medium was involved in a controversial case due to the accusations coming from his nephew, Amauri Pena, son of Francisco's sister.
+In 1958, the medium was involved in a controversial case due to the accusations coming from his nephew, Amauri Pena, son of Francisco's sister.
 The nephew was psychographic Medium and announced to the press to be a fraud, a very capable impostor, extending his declaration to his uncle Xavier.
 Chico denied any wrongdoing and any proximity or involvement with the nephew.
-Later remorseful by the damage he caused to his uncle's reputation he asked for forgiveness and dropping all the accusations he previously made.
+Later remorseful by the damage he caused to his uncle's reputation, he asked for forgiveness and dropped all the accusations he previously made.
 Amauri was then hospitalized in a mental hospital in São Paulo, where he eventually died at age 27.